Nearius-River/2kRP_Project/README.md

 - To start the server connection, open app.py and DO NOT close it (doing so will instantly terminate the server connection)
 - If you see "Connection established!" in the terminal, you can go to Yume 2kki site and start playing.
 Your presence will be updated as long as the app is running.
 - `preferences.json`: You can configure most of the presence text here.
 Simply open with any text editor (notepad, notepad++, etc) and change to what you want.
-Note: some patterns are also usable, such as $location or $playersonline (but only in specific fields.
-I will change this later).
+Note: some patterns are also usable, such as $location or $playersonline.
+A complete description of the available patterns:

+    `$location`: Where you are currently located in the game, e.g.: Urotsuki's Room, The Nexus, etc. Sets to "Unknown Location" if no location is available or is unknown.

+    `$playersonline`: The count of all players currently playing the game.

+    `$playersonmap`: The count of all players in the current map (the map you're in).

+You can use these patterns anywhere you want and in any way you like.

 ## Known problems

 1. The program uses a simple terminal interface to communicate with the user, giving only the option of minimizing or closing the window.
-Proposed solution: Implement a complete graphical interface
+Proposed solution: Implement a complete graphical interface, with a tab to set user preferences and configure the app.

 2. The installation may be too hard for lesser technological people and requires too many steps/configurations to be made Proposed solution: Transform the app into a singular .exe file keeping the functionality OR implement better ways to install the app automatically.